gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 | `exercised_stock_options`      | No  | Float, exercised stock options (USD)                                                                                                      |
 | `sqrt_exercised_stock_options` | Yes | Float, sqrt transformation of exercised stock options                                                                                     |

-I started by creating some new variables (see table above and Classification notebook).
+I started by creating some new variables (see table above and the jupyter notebook *Classification Full*).
-<br>One of the variable is what I call `wealth`, which is simply the sum of most financial variables.
+<br>One of the variables is what I call `wealth`, which is simply the sum of most financial variables.
 I noticed, in fact, that financial features are in general quite correlated so I wanted to try a new feature which is just the sum of them.
 <br>For messages variables, I created a series of ratios which, in my intention, should normalise these features.
 For example, the `to_poi_ratio` is the ratio between the absolute number of emails sent to poi and the total number of email sent.
 In this way, observations become comparable.
 <br>
 <br>
-I only keep variables for which the percentage of missing values (i.e. `NaN`) is below 50% - to do that, I have actually built a function called `extract_fields_for_ml` in `dict_parser.py` module called `extract_fields_for_ml`.
+I only keep variables for which the percentage of missing values (i.e. `NaN`) is below 50% - to do that, I have actually built a function called `extract_fields_for_ml` in `dict_parser.py` module.
 <br>
 I did an ANOVA test on all the original features vs the label (i.e. poi or not).
-I did it using `SelectKBest` (kind of a shortcut) and kept variables whose p-value is below 5% (this is the list at the beginning of this paragraph).
+I did the test using `SelectKBest` (a kind of a shortcut) and kept variables whose p-value is below 5% (the list is in the table I have shown at the beginning of this paragraph).
 <br>
 Since I have used algorithms like SVM, I have scaled all the features using `MinMaxScaler`.
 Scaling allows me to remove any influence due to values which are represented in different scale (e.g. wealth can reach millions of USD, while a percentage will have a much narrower range of values).
+I have added the scaling process as the first step of a pipeline.

 <br>